CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Exhaustion gained from **exhausting actions** can be reduced by resting.
 A full rest of at least six uninterrupted hours will fully clear any exhaustion gained from **exhausting actions**.

-Exhaustion gained from **exhausting equipment**, can be reduced, by dropping the equipment in question and resting for a short while, at the GM's discretion.
+Exhaustion gained from **exhausting equipment**, can be reduced, by dropping the equipment in question and resting for a short while, at the **GM**'s discretion.
 A character trying to carry more than they can endure, should not immediately fall unconscious, mind you.
 Apply common sense - the character in question would probably try to carry the extra equipment, only find out right away it is simply too much for them.

 ## Injury
 If a character is injured up to their **injury threshold**, they fall unconscious and arrive at [death's door](#deaths-door).